iifl-logo

 B A G Films & Media Ltd Share Price Management Discussions

-Under Schedule V to the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("the SEBI Listing Regulations"), we present a comprehensive Management Discussion and Analysis Report focusing on business performance and outlook within the competitive landscape set by the Company.
+We present a comprehensive report on Management Discussion and Analysis Report focusing on business performance and outlook within the competitive landscape set by B.A.G.
+Films and Media Limited ("BAG/the Company").

 A. INDUSTRY STRUCTURE AND DEVELOPMENT

-The sector is witnessing a massive transformation, fueled by the Government of Indias thrust on improving digital infrastructure in the country.
 In 2024, digital media is poised for explosive growth, potentially overtaking television to become the leading segment of the M&E sector.
-This surge in digital media is forecasted to propel the M&E sectors growth to a 10% annual rate, crossing INR 3 trillion by 2026.
+This surge in digital media is forecasted to propel the M&E sectors growth to a 10% annual rate, crossing INR 3.1 trillion by 2027.
 This growth is buoyed by a robust digital infrastructure, widespread adoption of OTT platforms, significant growth in the gaming segment, and the availability of cost-effective options for consumers.

 MEDIA GROWTH ESTIMATES*

-All figures are gross of taxes (INR in billion) for calendar years : EY estimates
+All figures are gross of taxes (INR in billion) for calendar years : FICCI-EY Report 2025 estimates

 INDUSTRY SIZE AND PROJECTION

-Everyone wants to stay entertained, especially in a world filled with uncertainty and entertainment and media (E&M) companies are facing uncertainties of their own.
-After robust 10.6% growth in 2021 and a notable surge in industry growth after the pandemic receded, the pace of growth in the entertainment and media industry is projected to decline in each of the next four years - 2024 - 2027.
+Everyone wants to stay entertained, especially in a world filled with uncertainty and media and entertainment companies are facing uncertainties of their own.
+After robust 10.6% growth in 2021 and a notable surge in industry growth after the pandemic receded, the pace of growth in the entertainment and media industry is projected to decline in each of the next four years 2024 – 2027.
 The analysts expect the annual industry growth rate to level out at 2.8% by 2027, underscoring a recalibration in the media and entertainment industry.

-Amidst this recalibration, digitalization continues to shape the entertainment and media terrain.
-Equip with valuable insights into media and entertainment industry trends that will affect the industry.
+Amidst this recalibration, digitalization continues to shape the media and entertainment industry.
+Equip yourself with valuable insights into media and entertainment industry trends that will affect the industry.

-We can also expect to witness a surge in digital content providers, intensifying competition in the already content-rich landscape.
-As a result, despite an increase in the time spent accessing entertainment and media content, consumer spending per capita in the digital entertainment and media industries is expected to decrease, dropping from 0.53% of average personal income in 2023 to 0.45% by 2027.
+Companies are aggressively expanding vernacular content to tap into deeper and previously underserved markets.
+As a result, despite an increase in the time spent accessing entertainment and media content, consumer spending per capita in the digital entertainment and media industries is expected to decrease in upcoming years.

 Television